Welcome to Sri Balaji Society, Pune

 Only those marks which are secured in the first attempt without any backlog will be taken into consideration for the award.
 The Awardees will be decided at the end of the final year examinations (Fourth Semester), for overall Meritorious Awards (Medals as mentioned above).

-SBS (Systems), SBS (Operations) and SBS (Finance) being controlled and run centrally for efficient functioning and greater co-ordination by virtue of these being located very adjacently, the medals will not be awarded on institute basis but batch wise.
+Sri Balaji Society, Pune (Systems), Sri Balaji Society, Pune (Operations) and Sri Balaji Society, Pune (Finance) being controlled and run centrally for efficient functioning and greater co-ordination by virtue of these being located very adjacently, the medals will not be awarded on institute basis but batch wise.
 Rest of the specializations will receive awards institute wise.

 Academic Rank Holders